jfdelnero/HxCModPlayer/readme.txt

   nbsample specify the number of stereo 16bits samples you want.
   The output format is signed 44100Hz 16-bit Stereo PCM samples.
   The output buffer size in byte must be equal to ( nbsample * 2 * 2 ).
   The optional trkbuf parameter can be used to get detailed status of the player.
-Put NULL/0 is unused.
+Put NULL/0 if unused.

 void hxcmod_unload( modcontext * modctx )